tartley/belter/README.md

 we've landed on / docked with.

-One solution is, after landing, the whole ship (or just its engines?) gimbal around 180 degrees on the landing gear after.
+One solution is, after landing, the whole ship (or just its engines?) gimbal around 180 degrees.
 Then the main engines are pointing at the sky.

 But it seems simpler, both gamedev wise and in real life, in a low grav environment, to land on (or dock with) things nose-first: